Key Takeaways

 Currency Risk Management in CBAM Transactions

-CBAM certificates are denominated in EUR, creating additional currency exposure for Indian exporters operating with INR-based cost structures.
+CBAM certificates are denominated in €, creating additional currency exposure for Indian exporters operating with INR-based cost structures.
 EUR/INR volatility adds 15-20% incremental risk to CBAM certificate costs, requiring dedicated currency hedging strategies.

-Natural hedging opportunities exist for exporters receiving EUR-denominated payments from EU customers.
+Natural hedging opportunities exist for exporters receiving euro-denominated payments from EU customers.
 In these cases, CBAM certificate costs can partially offset currency exposure from sales proceeds.
 However, timing mismatches between certificate purchases and payment receipts require careful cash flow management.

 Forward foreign exchange contracts provide the most direct currency hedging mechanism.
 Exporters can lock in EUR/INR exchange rates for future CBAM certificate purchases, eliminating currency volatility from cost calculations.
 These forwards should be sized to match expected certificate requirements and timed to align with purchase obligations.